 Maternity Hygiene Panties from Morph Maternity are made of a special fabric at the crotch that kills 99% of the infection-causing bacteria.
 The special fabric at the crotch is anti-fungal, antimicrobial and antibacterial.
 It inhibits the growth of infection-causing bacteria.
-Read more about maternity hygiene panties and how they work here.

 It is an anti-odor and moisture management technology, that keeps you fresh and dry through days and nights.

 UTIs during pregnancy can be painful.
 But don't worry, there are steps you can take to keep yourself and your child safe.
-To combat those pesky infections, stay hydrated, keep things clean and consider investing in some maternity hygiene panties.
+To combat those pesky infections, stay hydrated, keep things clean and consider choosing in some maternity hygiene panties.
 And don't forget to answer nature's call!
 Don't hold it in or you'll be sorry.
 Stay healthy and happy, future mothers!